Oreeeee/rtl8188-packet-injection-android/README.md

 - Source code of the kernel of your device, either official or unofficial
 - Toolchain for compiling the kernel
 - Patience
-- (Optional) A little big of programming skills
+- (Optional) A little bit of programming and Linux skills

 # Dependencies
 You're gonna need a few of dependencies, since recompiling the kernel is required.
 For Ubuntu-based distros this will be: